 Yelp has an exhaustive list of assisted living properties in the Pittsburgh area.
 From their list pages, you can browse properties, get reviews and view pictures before you decide to schedule a visit at a place you like.

-Top 10 Questions to Ask While Touring Assisted Living Facilities in Pittsburgh
+What Questions Should I Ask When Touring Assisted Living Facilities in Pittsburgh?